Digital-Humans-23/a1/README.md

 ![figure: terrain](imgs/terrain.gif)

-You have a full freedom to choose the terrain map you want to use: you can just create a bumpy terrain by adding some spheres in the scene as I've done here.
-Or you can download a landscape mesh file in **.obj** format (there's an example terrain obj file in data folder).
-Please figure out the best strategy to implement this by your own.
+Of course, we can simulate rugged terrains but for now, we can just create a bumpy terrain by adding some spheres in the scene as I've done here.

 **IMPORTANT:** For Ex.5, create a new git branch named ```ex5``` and push your code there while your implementation of Ex.1-4 still remains in main branch.
 If your Ex.5 implementation breaks Ex.1-4, you may not get full points from Ex.1-4.

-**Task**:
+**Task:**

-- Make the robot walk on an uneven terrain (5%)
+- Make the robot walk on an uneven terrain (add some spheres on the terrain) (5%)
-- Visualize your terrain in ```locomotion``` app (5%).
+- Visualize your terrain in ```a1App``` app (5%).
 - **Please record a video ~ 20 secs demonstrating your implementation.
 The robot in the video should walk on an uneven terrain, and your video should be visible enough to see how well your controller performs the task.
 Upload it to YouTube or any other video hosting website and add its link to on the top of this README.md.** If I cannot play or access your video until the deadline, you won't get full points.
+See [this](https://youtu.be/KD7ztx8R2nQ) for an example demo video.
 - Please adjust your camera zoom and perspective so that your robot is well visible in the video.
 You may not get full point if your robot is not clearly visible.